Moreholidays February Umbrella Day

 History and Origin of Toothache Day

 When it comes to researching this holiday, we came up empty.
-Our research did not find the creator or the origin of this day.
-And the more perplexing question about this day is why does it exist?
+Unfortunately, our research did not find the creator or the origin of this day.
+Without a doubt, the more perplexing question about this day is why does it exist?

 There is some speculation that this date was selected because it is the date that Hershey Corporation was founded.